 - Next- Criticism, comparison from parents /teachers/tutors.

-A small mathematical problem in 3rd grade becomes a terror by 8th grade, a career deciding factor by 12th grade and a personality deficiency in eyes of significant others for life.
+A small mathematical problem in 3rd grade becomes a terror by 8th grade, a career deciding factor by 12th grade, and a personality deficiency in the eyes of significant others for life.

 What it does to Self is even crueler.

 - Self-Image gets a fatal blow- "I don’t seem to be able to solve these problems.
 How will I finish my homework?
 Maybe I will copy it from my friend early in the morning."

 - The following day- Blind copying happens.
 Class after class, the math concepts keep getting complicated, and the 'fearful child' is finding it even more difficult.